Helpful Resources and Outside Scholarships

 Chicago, IL 60625

-Scholarships are due for the fall semester by October 1 and by March 1 for the spring semester.
+Scholarship funds are due to North Park University for the fall semester by October 1 and by March 1 for the spring semester.

 Please note that North Park University is not affiliated with any of the scholarships listed below and this is not an exhaustive list of all available outside scholarships.